 - 2. Council actions - a.
 The Council will notify the Secretary of Education, appropriate state agencies, appropriate accrediting agencies, and the public of the following information no later than 30 days after an accreditation decision is made.
-The date the decision becomes effective will be included in the notification. - 1) A decision to award accreditation to a program. - 2) Adverse accreditation decisions (consisting of denial or revocation), on the same day the COA sends notification to the program and within 30 days after all appeal mechanisms become final. - 3) Information about suspected fraud or abuse on the part of an accredited institution or program. - 4) A decision by an accredited program to withdraw voluntarily from accreditation. - 5) A decision by an accredited program to let its accreditation lapse. - 6) Notice of actual or pending program closures. - b.
+The date the decision becomes effective will be included in the notification. - 1) A decision to award accreditation to a program. - 2) Adverse accreditation decisions (consisting of denial or revocation), on the same day the COA sends notification to the program. - 3) Information about suspected fraud or abuse on the part of an accredited institution or program. - 4) A decision by an accredited program to withdraw voluntarily from accreditation.
+In such circumstances, the Council will notify the Secretary of Education, the appropriate accrediting agencies, and the public within 10 business days of receiving notification from the program that it is withdrawing voluntarily from accreditation. - 5) A decision by an accredited program to let its accreditation lapse.
+In such circumstances, the Council will notify the Secretary of Education, the appropriate accrediting agencies, and the public within 10 business days of the date on which accreditation lapses. - 6) Notice of actual or pending program closures. - b.
 The Council will notify the Secretary of Education, appropriate state agencies, appropriate accrediting agencies, and the public of the following information no later than 60 days after a decision is made: - 1) A summary of any review that results in denial or revocation of accreditation.
-The information will ordinarily consist of that contained in the letter sent to the program representatives informing them of the adverse accreditation decision and the rationale the Council used in arriving at the decision. - 2) Any comments the affected program provided regarding the decision, if any.
+The information will ordinarily consist of that contained in the letter sent to the program representatives informing them of the adverse accreditation decision and the rationale the Council used in arriving at the decision.

-- c.
+- 2) Any comments the affected program provided regarding the decision, if any. - c.
 The Council will provide to the Secretary of Education the following information: - On request of the Secretary, information regarding an accredited program's compliance with its Title IV, Higher Education Opportunity Act (HEOA) program requirements, including its eligibility to participate in Title IV programs, for the purpose of assisting the Secretary in resolving problems with the program's participation with these programs. - 2) Absent a specific request for confidentiality from the USDE, the Council may notify a program of inquiries it receives from the USDE as long as the Council has concluded, based on a careful consideration of the circumstances, that disclosure is appropriate. - 3) The name of any program that the Council has reason to believe is failing to meet its Title IV, HEA program responsibilities or is engaged in fraud or abuse, and the reason for the Council's concern. - 4) On request of the Secretary, a data summary of the Council's major accrediting activities during the previous year. - 5) Any proposed change in the Council's policies, procedures, or accreditation standards that might alter the Council's scope of recognition or compliance with the requirement for recognition. - 6) A copy of any annual report prepared by the Council. - 7) An updated copy of the Council's list of accredited programs. - 8) The identity of an institution that increased headcount enrollment of 50% or more within one institutional fiscal year, within 30 days of acquiring such data. - d.
 The Council will routinely share with other appropriate recognized accrediting agencies and state agencies information about the accreditation status of a program and any adverse actions it has taken against an accredited program.